 Lakeshore real estate guide & listings for sale

-Single detached homes are the main housing type, representing most dwellings in Lakeshore, and the remaining properties are mainly small apartment buildings and townhouses.
-This part of the city is primarily composed of four or more bedroom and three bedroom homes.
-The split between homeowners and renters is about even.
-Many of the homes in this part of Waterloo were constructed in the 1960s and 1970s, while most of the remaining buildings were built 1980.
+Single detached homes are the predominant housing type, representing roughly half of dwellings in Lakeshore, whereas the remainder are mainly small apartment buildings and townhouses.
+Most of the housing growth in this neighbourhood happened between 1960 and 1980.
+This area offers mainly four or more bedroom and three bedroom homes.
+There are equal parts owners and renters living in this part of Waterloo.

 It is a short walk to get to primary schools from most properties for sale in Lakeshore.
 However, there are no high schools in this area.
 When it comes to food, house buyers in Lakeshore generally have to rely on a vehicle to travel to the nearest supermarket.
 There are also a few restaurants in Lakeshore.